-This region of contrasts encompasses Australia’s highest mountains in the east, and stretches towards the fertile plains of the Riverina in the west.
+The Snowy Valleys is a region of contrasts, encompassing Australia’s highest mountains in the east, and stretching towards the fertile plains of the Riverina in the west.

 In spring, plants that have been waiting throughout winter finally burst forth.
 The rolling hills, valleys and plains are a riot of colour, from freshly blooming tulips in the main streets, to green pastures with bouncing new spring lambs.